 The Thomas Papers in the Mitchell Library: A comprehensive index by P.Byrt & S Morey, (2004), contains a diverse range of materials, including journals, correspondence, sermons and lectures written by William Thomas and sent to him mainly between the years of 1839 and 1867.

-The collection is available to Monash University staff and students, and the general public upon request during office hours.
-This unique and specialised collection is not available for loan, but there are photocopying facilities.
+The collection can be accessed by Monash University staff and students, and the general public, upon request during office hours.
+The materials in this unique and specialised collection are not available for loan, but there are photocopying facilities.

 Important cultural information

-Users of this catalogue should be aware that, in some Aboriginal and Torres Strait Islander Communities, hearing names of deceased persons may cause sadness or distress, particuarly to the relatives of these people.
+Users of this collection should be aware that, in some Aboriginal and Torres Strait Islander Communities, hearing names of deceased persons may cause sadness or distress, particularly to the relatives of these people.

 - Read and understand the warnings and conditions shown above.

 - Agree to treat this material with sensitivity.

 If you experience any problems please contact us: firstname.lastname@example.org.